 In summer, many visitors enjoy hiking in the fresh mountain air, taking in the magnificent panoramas as they go.

 For thrill seekers and those who prefer gentler routes, there are superb mountain bike trails all over Graubünden.
 The downhill rides available in the Davis Klosters area are some of the most adrenaline-fuelled you’ll find anywhere.

 Taking a soak in some of Switzerland’s finest thermal baths is a must for many visitors.
 The waters are famed for their therapeutic qualities – as well as the chance to indulge in sheer relaxation.

 There are notable thermal baths in various Graubünden locations, including the SalzKeller in Chur and 7132 Therme in Vals.
 People travel from across the globe to Vals in particular, where the 7132 Therme spa was constructed from the greenish quartzite stone.

 There are some stunning train routes in Graubünden.
-These include the Glacier Express, which crosses the scenic Landwasser Viaduct, and the Bernina Express that runs between Thusis and Tirano along the Albula Bernina.
+These include the Glacier Express, which crosses the scenic Landwasser Viaduct, and the Bernina Express that runs from Chur to Tirano in Italy along the Albula Bernina.

-The Albula Bernina line is of the world’s most special – and spectacular, train routes.
-Just three of the planet’s railway lines are listed as UNESCO World Heritage sites, and this is one of them.
-Along the 122 kilometre route, the train passes 20 towns, 55 tunnels and 196 bridges.
+The Albula Bernina line is one of the world’s most special – and spectacular train routes.
+Just three of the world’s railway lines are listed as UNESCO World Heritage sites, and this is one of them.
+When travelling along the 122 kilometre route, you will pass 20 towns, 55 tunnels and 196 bridges.

 Graubünden canton offers other great railway routes too, such as the journeys through the Rhine or Zügen gorges.
 The latter route can be travelled daily during summer by historic train.